aiidateam/aiida-core/docs/source/intro/tutorial.rst

         Reusable data types
             If you have a certain input or output data type, which you use often, then you may wish to turn it into its own :ref:`data plugin <topics:data_types:plugin>`.

-        Exploring your data
+        Finding and querying for your data
-            Once you have run multiple computations, the :ref:`find and query data how-to <how-to:data:find>` can show you how to efficiently explore your data.
+            Once you have run multiple computations, the :ref:`find and query data how-to <how-to:query>` can show you how to efficiently explore your data.
 The data lineage can also be visualised as a :ref:`provenance graph <how-to:data:visualise-provenance>`.

         Sharing your data
             You can export all or part of your data to file with the :ref:`export/import functionality<how-to:share:archives>` or you can even serve your data over HTTP(S) using the :ref:`AiiDA REST API <how-to:share:serve>`.